keras-team/keras-hub/README.md

 ## Configuring your backend

-If you have Keras 3 installed in your environment (see installation above), you can use KerasNLP with any of Jax, TensorFlow and PyTorch.
+If you have Keras 3 installed in your environment (see installation above), you can use KerasNLP with any of JAX, TensorFlow and PyTorch.
 To do so, set the `KERAS_BACKEND` environment variable.
 For example:

 ```shell